Abdul-Rahiman-Naufal/LogRhythm-SRP-Kaspersky/README.md

 5. Also, provide SMTP details, this is required for "Notify IT" action, which is used to send notification to IT Team.
 6. You can also set "Notify IT Team" action to "Malware activity" AIE rule to send notification.

-I highly recommend to setup FIM to monitor KasperskyConfigFile.xml as it contains senitive info.
+I highly recommend to setup FIM to monitor KasperskyConfigFile.xml as it contains sensitive info.

 I was unable to upload SRP plugin file (.lpi), you can easly generate them using uploaded files or get it from LogRhythm Community.